-[COMMISSION NAME] WORK PLAN Goals (Relevant Council Goals, Objectives and/or Tasks) Plan for Discussion/Anticipated Actions Timeline/Status This box should be used to identify goals of the commission for the next 1 to 2 years.
-The goal should be clearly identified as a City Council Goal or Commission-specific goal.
-This box should contain a brief description of the commission's plan for future discussion topics and/or actions to achieve the identified goal.
-This box can be used as a checklist for the commission's progress in achieving its objective, or as a long range calendar.
+[COMMISSION NAME] WORK PLAN Timeline/Status This box can be used as a checklist for the commission's progress in achieving its objective, or as a long range calendar.
 Some goals/objectives may be ongoing or occur as items arise; these should be identified in the work plan, but may not have a specific timeline associated.
 Commissions may wish to keep a record of accomplished goals for each 2-year cycle, in which case this box should identify the status as completed.
+Plan for Discussion/Anticipated Actions This box should contain a brief description of the commission's plan for future discussion topics and/or actions to achieve the identified goal.
+Goals (Relevant Council Goals, Objectives and/or Tasks) This box should be used to identify goals of the commission for the next 1 to 2 years.
+The goal should be clearly identified as a City Council Goal or Commission-specific goal.